 Skills and achievements

 Here, IBM wants evidence that you have particular skills.
 For most IBM graduate schemes, this section of the application form includes several themed boxes in which candidates must provide examples of when they have demonstrated the stated competency within a maximum of 150 words.
-For IBM’s Consulting by Degrees programmes, applicants have to demonstrate a set of skills but in fewer words.
 These sections test written communication skills, understanding of requirements of the role, and ability to match experience with competencies sought.

 DON’T do this: